Liuchi Li (he/him)

 My research aims to understand fundamentally the nonlinear behaviors of complex material/structure systems, especially those involving multi-body contact, friction, and fracture in aggressive environments of primary concern to infrastructure resiliency and energy sustainability.

-I have a keen interest in understanding how collective small-scale interplay among interface, geometry, and material heterogeneity gives rise to intriguing macroscopic behaviors (e.g., strain stiffening and nonlocal phase transition).
+I have a keen interest in understanding how small-scale interplay among interface, geometry, and material heterogeneity collectively gives rise to intriguing macroscopic behaviors (e.g., strain stiffening and nonlocal phase transition).
 I combine solid mechanics, statistical physics, scientific computing, high-speed optical sensing, and advanced X-ray characterization in pursuit of such knowledge.

 In my spare time, I enjoy rock climbing, skiing (when the weather is right), playing badminton and pickleball.